 What is a hosepipe ban and what does it stop you from doing?

-The first hosepipe ban of 2025has been announced in the UK, in the wake of the country’s driest spring for more than 100 years.
+Millions more people are facing water restrictions in England after the second hosepipe ban of 2025 was announced following the driest spring for more than 100 years.

-Yorkshire Water has announced restrictions will be brought in from Friday, after the region experienced just 15cm of rainfall between February and June, leaving reservoirs only 55.8 per cent full.
+Yorkshire Water restrictions came into force on 11 July, after the region experienced just 15cm of rainfall between February and June, leaving reservoirs only 55.8 per cent full.

+Hours later, South East Water announced it too would bring in a ban, affecting 1.4 million of its customers in Kent and Sussex.

 It comes after the Environment Agency issued an urgent warning last month that England faces public water shortages of five billion litres a day by 2055 without urgent action to cut leaks, curb use and build new reservoirs.